This site contains affiliate links. As an Amazon Associate, We earn a commission from qualifying purchases at no extra cost to you.

 What Not to Do

-- Don’t use cleaning solutions with ammonia, acetone, or hydrogen peroxide.
-Avoid glass cleaners like Windex.
+- Don’t use cleaning solutions with ammonia, cleaner containing acetone, or cleaners containing hydrogen peroxide.
+Avoid glass cleaners or household cleaners like Windex.

 - Don’t use excessive force on the screen; the display might scratch or crack.